bpudream/CLChat/README.md

 Written in 2013.

-Client/Server
+Client/Server.
-2 clients must be connected to server
+2 clients must be connected to server.
-Messages are sent through server
+Messages are sent through server.
-Messages encrypted with RC4
+Messages encrypted with RC4.